 What Should You Avoid in a CV?

-As it goes saying “The first impression is always the last impression.”
-CV mistakes by applicants happen subconsciously due to a lack of depth knowledge.
+As it goes says, “The first impression is always the last impression.”
+CV mistakes or resume mistakes by applicants happen subconsciously due to a lack of depth knowledge.

 Attempting to make a strong impression on the first look could be extremely hard.
-Most of the job incumbents end up their CV or resume in junk owing to poor observation.
+Most of the job incumbents end up with their CV or resume junk owing to poor observation.

 - What are the differences between CV and Resume?